 Apply cold compresses to painful areas of your head.Lie in a dark, quiet room.Try to fall asleep.

 Keep a diary.
-It will help identify what triggers your migraines and what helps relieve them.Learn stress management and relaxation techniques.Consider talking with a counselo to learn new coping skills and relaxation techniques.Exercise regularly
+It will help identify what triggers your migraines and what helps relieve them.Learn stress management and relaxation techniques.Consider talking with a counselor to learn new coping skills and relaxation techniques.The Benefits of Regular Exercise, which may help with depressive and other symptoms.

 If you are a smoker, talk to your doctor about ways to